My name is Ruby Bridges Walker, LCSW.

 Therapists are mandated reporters.
 This means we are required to report certain acts involving harm to self or others to the appropriate authorities.
 This includes strong suspicion that a client poses an imminent, serious risk of harm to themselves, children, or older adults.

 As sex therapists, we are trained to treat individuals with intrusive sexual thoughts regarding children, animals, etc. We do not automatically report these clients unless there is an imminent, serious risk of abuse or other illegal activities (child pornography).
-For more information, please review California state mandated reporting laws.
+For more information, please review California state mandated reporting laws including 2014 Assembly Bill 1775 and Child Abuse and Neglect Reporting Act.

 EDUCATION